 The experts then review the information and provide updated predictions to the facilitator to produce a new report.
 This process continues with systematic reviews until participants reach a consensus or agreement on the topic.

 Sounds simple, doesn’t it?
 Here’s a rundown of how to use the Delphi Technique:

 - Determine the problem you want to solve.
 What is the problem you are trying to solve?
 Be as clear and specific as possible.
 Understanding the issue at hand will inform who the experts are.

-- Identify and engage your experts.
+- Identify and engage your panel of experts.
 Now that you know what you’re trying to accomplish or answer, you should have a good idea of who you need to include in the process.

-- Select a facilitator to manage the process.
-Choose a neutral person who has enough understanding of the topic to understand the conversations and compile results without bias.
+- Choose a facilitator to manage the process.
+Select a neutral person who has enough understanding of the topic to understand the conversations and compile results without bias.